Conservative ex-Tehran mayor Ghalibaf elected Iran speaker - France 24

 An alliance of "principalists" -- or conservatives -- and ultra-conservatives swept the election in the absence of any challenge from the reformist side.

+As a result, parliament is now dominated by ultra-conservatives who opposed Rouhani on almost all issues, from dealing with the United States to running the sanctions-hit economy and containing the region's deadliest coronavirus outbreak.

+The health ministry says the virus has killed 7,564 people out of 141,591 confirmed cases of infection since Iran reported its first fatalities on February 19.

-The parliament, which shapes debate in Iran, had been closed for six weeks until April 7 as part of measures aiming to curb the spread of the novel coronavirus.
+The parliament, which substantially shapes political debate in Iran, had been closed for six weeks until April 7 as part of measures aiming to curb the spread of the novel coronavirus.

-Iran has been hit hard by the Middle East's deadliest outbreak.
-According to the health ministry, the virus has so far killed 7,564 out of 141,591 confirmed infections.
+Of the 279 MPs elected in February, two died of the virus and nine were disqualified by the outgoing parliament.

+Iran is scheduled to hold a presidential poll in around 12 months when Rouhani's second and final term ends.

+Ghalibaf had unsuccessfully challenged Rouhani's first bid for the presidency and dropped out of the 2017 election to support Ebrahim Raisi, who now serves as Iran's judiciary chief.

-Thursday's vote saw Ghalibaf succeed Ali Larijani, who had held the post since 2008.
+Thursday's vote saw Ghalibaf succeed Ali Larijani, who had held the speaker post since 2008.

+Supreme leader Ayatollah Ali Khamenei appointed the outgoing Larijani as his adviser and a member of the Expediency Discernment Council, a body set up to settle disputes between the parliament and the Guardian Council, state television said.

+Larijani also congratulated Ghalibaf in a statement and said he had been a "hardworking manager of the system in different positions".

 The speaker not only directs the parliament's affairs but also has a seat at the High Council of Economic Coordination alongside the president and judiciary chief.

-Established in 2018 by the supreme leader's decree, the Council is the highest authority on economic affairs and is meant to combat the impact of United States' sanctions imposed on Iran.
+Established in 2018 by the supreme leader's decree, the Council is the highest authority on economic affairs and is meant to combat the impact of US sanctions imposed on Iran.

 US President Donald Trump withdrew from a landmark nuclear agreement and reimposed sanctions on Iran in 2018, mainly targeting the crucial oil and banking sectors.